shahriarms/saykat/README.md

 ### Step 2: Initialize Your Android App Project

+This step creates the necessary files for your Android project based on your web app's manifest.

-Now, run the following command in your project's root directory.
-This command will ask you a series of questions to create the Android project files.
+Run the following command in your project's root directory:
 ```bash
 bubblewrap init --manifest https://your-live-app-url.com/manifest.webmanifest
 ```

-**IMPORTANT**: Replace `https://your-live-app-url.com` with the actual public URL where your web app will be hosted.
-This is crucial because Google uses this URL to verify that you own the website, which allows the app to run in full-screen mode without the browser address bar.
-For local testing, you can temporarily use a placeholder like `https://example.com`, but you must change it to your live URL before building the final app for publishing.
+**IMPORTANT: The URL must be your live, public domain.**
+You cannot use `localhost:3000` for the final version.
+The Trusted Web Activity (TWA) system works by verifying that you own the website domain.
+It does this by checking for a special file (`assetlinks.json`) that Bubblewrap helps you generate, which must be hosted on your live server.
+Since `localhost` is not a public address, Google cannot verify it, and the app will not run in full-screen mode.

+**For local testing only**, you can temporarily use a placeholder like `https://example.com`.
+However, **before you build the final app for publishing**, you must update the `twa-manifest.json` file in your project with your real, live URL.

-The tool will ask you questions.
+The `init` command will ask you a series of questions.
 For most of them, you can just press **Enter** to accept the default value.
 Here are the key ones:

-*   **Application ID:** This is your app's unique identifier on the Play Store (e.g., `com.yourcompany.stockpilot`).
+*   **Application ID:** Your app's unique identifier on the Play Store (e.g., `com.yourcompany.stockpilot`).
 Use your own domain in reverse.
 *   **Display name:** The name that appears on the phone (e.g., `StockPilot`).
 *   **Launcher name:** The short name under the app icon (e.g., `StockPilot`).
 *   **Signing key path:** Accept the default (`./android.keystore`).